Donald Trump Will Drop Out Of Presidential Race By March 2020, Predicts Former White House Official

 According to a Fox News poll released this week, Democratic presidential candidates Joe Biden, Bernie Sanders, Elizabeth Warren, and Kamala Harris all beat President Donald Trump in possible 2020 match-ups.

 As The New York Times reported in May, incumbency and economy have historically driven presidential outcomes, and a number of reputable economic forecast models has suggested that Trump is on track to win a second term.
+But that was before the yield curve inverted.

-As Reuters reported, the yield curve inverted earlier this week, strongly signaling that a recession is around the corner — the curve has inverted before each recession in the past five decades, most recently inverting before the economic decline in 2008.
+As Reuters reported, the yield curve inverted earlier this week, strongly signaling that a recession is around the corner.
+The curve had inverted before each recession in the past five decades, most recently inverting before the economic decline in 2008.

-But according to former White House Communications Director Anthony Scaramucci, Donald Trump will not actually lose in 2020 — he will drop out of the race.
+But according to former White House communications director Anthony Scaramucci, Donald Trump will not actually lose in 2020 — he will drop out of the race.

 In an interview with Vanity Fair published on Friday, Scaramucci discussed his recent feud with the president, weighing in on issues such as Trump’s mental health and fitness for office, and predicting that the commander-in-chief will drop out of the presidential race by March of 2020.